Energy-Consumption Advantage of Quantum Computation: Formulation of computational framework and energy consumption

 The energy consumption $\mathcal W$ is the sum of the non-dissipative energy exchanges between external systems and the computer, which can be understood as the work cost of performing the computation.
 On one hand, we will analyze all the contributions to $\mathcal{W}$ to identify an upper bound of energy consumption of quantum computation.
 On the other hand, the formulation~\eqref{eq:energy_conservation} of energy conservation will be the basis for proving the implementation-independent lower bound on the energy consumption of classical computation by analyzing $\mathcal Q$.
-Introducing the irreversibility to our computational model with the black-box oracle is essential to rigorously establish an energy-consumption separation between quantum and classical computations without relying on complexity-theoretical assumptions on the hardness of solving a computational problem such as the hardness of integer factorization for classical computation.